mcdemarco/markdown-site/README.md

 *This branch adds some customization to the template file.
 I don't do YAML crap in my markdown files, but I wanted to reproduce the style of [SCMS](https://github.com/mcdemarco/scms).*

+*I also wanted to serve some files without extensions because they'd been linked that way in SCMS.
+MultiViews should handle that, but didn't quite.
+I also needed to turn on the mime type in the list in `/etc/apache/mime.types`.
+The remaining, perhaps excessive, changes are included in this branch's `.htaccess` file.*

 ----

 This is just a little hack I stumbled across to throw together a blindly simple set of nicely formatted HTML pages on a server quickly and easily.